 Clinically, a baseline battery of tests typically need to be run:

 CD57 assay (to monitor progress of treatment of lyme with silver)

-Once these are clear, then depending if the patient has already had other oxidative therapy already, and if they are on antibiotic therapy, and if any co-infections are present, a short course of silver therapy for lyme disease is prescribed.
+Once these are clear, then depending if the patient has already had other oxidative therapy already, and if they are on antibiotic therapy, and if any co-infections are present, a short course of silver therapy for lyme disease may be recommended.

-Herxheimer reactions and treated accordingly, and once symptoms start to improve, we find an optimal treatment schedule, and usually retest.
+Herxheimer reactions are treated accordingly.
+In my experience, once symptoms start to improve, we find an optimal treatment schedule, and usually retest.